omeatai/Python-Tutorial/README.md

 There are three numeric types in Python:

--int
+- int
--float
+- float
--complex
+- complex

-Variables of numeric types are created when you assign a value to them.
+- Variables of numeric types are created when you assign a value to them.

-Int, or integer, is a whole number, positive or negative, without decimals, of unlimited length.
+- Int, or integer, is a whole number, positive or negative, without decimals, of unlimited length.

-Float, or "floating point number" is a number, positive or negative, containing one or more decimals.
+- Float, or "floating point number" is a number, positive or negative, containing one or more decimals.

-Float can also be scientific numbers with an "e" to indicate the power of 10.
+- Float can also be scientific numbers with an "e" to indicate the power of 10.

-Complex numbers are written with a "j" as the imaginary part.
+- Complex numbers are written with a "j" as the imaginary part.

-You can convert from one type to another with the int(), float(), and complex() methods.
+- You can convert from one type to another with the int(), float(), and complex() methods.

-You cannot convert complex numbers into another number type.
+- You cannot convert complex numbers into another number type.

 ```py
 x = 1    # int